ankit-rathi/Decision-Intelligence/ArticlePrompt.md

-Write an article on 'Decision Under Uncertainty' using a strict first-principles approach.
+Write an article on [TOPIC] using a strict first-principles approach.

 Start from the most fundamental truth of the topic and build the argument step by step.
 Each paragraph should logically build on the previous one, with no jumps in reasoning.
 Avoid surface-level explanations—focus on underlying mechanisms and why things work the way they do.